-Home to approximately 3/4 of the Galapagos’ entire population and the starting point of most Galapagos cruise itineraries, Santa Cruz unsurprisingly offers up the majority of hotels found throughout the Galapagos.
+Home to approximately 3/4 of the Galapagos’ entire population and the starting point of most Galapagos cruise itineraries, Santa Cruz unsurprisingly offers up the majority of hotel options found throughout the Galapagos Islands.
 This natural paradise is a popular destination and ideal for first-time visitors to the archipelago.
 The hotels are located either in the main town of Puerto Ayora or the remarkable highlands towards the center of the island.

 Situated a short walk from the town’s main pier, the Ikala Hotel is surrounded by gardens and island trees, creating an oasis for your vacation.
 From its cozy rooms, you’ll enjoy a spectacular view of the harbor and the many shops and restaurants nearby.